Point process modeling for directed interaction networks: Evaluating the strength of homophily and network effects

 The analyses of Section~\ref{S:enron-modeling} above have established that our multicast proportional intensity model with chosen covariates is reasonably accurate in describing message recipient selection, conditional on the sender and the history of the process.
 Thus, we are justified in using the estimated coefficients from the model to assess the predictive ability of the corresponding covariates.

 Our first task is to gauge the predictive strength of homophily.
 To this end, Fig.~\ref{T:group-dynamic} shows the estimated group-level coefficients for our model.
-Notably, homophily appears present for almost all main effects (Department, Seniority, and Gender): the estimated coefficients of $L(j)$, $T(j)$, $J(j)$, and $F(j)$ are all negative, while the sums of the estimated coefficients of the following pairs are all positive: $T(j)$ and $T(i) \cdot T(j)$; $J(j)$ and $J(i) \cdot J(j)$; $F(j)$ and $F(i) \cdot F(j)$.
-Taking Gender as an example, the way this homophily effect manifests is as follows: if $i$ is sending a message at time $t$, and person $j$ is identical to person $j'$ except for Gender, then $i$ is more likely to send to the similarly-gendered individual.
-The relative rate is $\exp(-0.08 + 0.41) \approx 1.4$ if $i$ is Female, and $\exp(0.08) \approx 1.1$ if $i$ is Male.
+Notably, homophily is evident for all almost all main effects (Department, Seniority, and Gender): the estimated coefficients of $L(j)$, $T(j)$, and $J(j)$ are all negative, while the sum of the estimated coefficients of $F(j)$ and $F(i) \cdot F(j)$ is positive.
+Negative homophily is evidenced in that the sum of the coefficients for $L(j)$ and $L(i) \cdot L(j)$ is negative.
+The coefficient of $F(j)$ and the sum of the coefficients for $T(j)$ and $T(i) \cdot T(j)$; and $J(j)$ and $J(i)\cdot J(j)$ are not significant.

+Taking Gender as an example, the way the homophily effect manifests is as follows: if $i$ is a Female sending a message at time $t$, and person $j$ is identical to person $j'$ except for Gender, then $i$ is more likely to send to the similarly-gendered individual.
+The relative rate is $\exp(0.04 + 0.15) \approx 1.2$.
 The characterization for other types of homophily is similar.

-Conspicuously, the only trait for which first-order homophily was absent was for the Legal group: the sum of the estimated coefficients of $L(j)$ and $L(i) \cdot L(j)$ was negative ($-0.30)$, indicating that employees in the Legal group exhibited anti-homophilic behavior.